Graduate Study at UIC

 - Minimum Semester Hours Required At least 32 beyond the baccalaureate; some degree programs require more.

-- Course Work At least 24 hours, or one half of the minimum number of semester hours of graduate work required for the degree, whichever is greater, must be earned as a degree candidate at UIC.
-At least 9 hours must be at the 500-level, excluding project (597), thesis (598), and independent study courses.
+- Course Work At least 60 percent of semester hours required for the degree must be earned as a degree candidate at UIC.
+At least 9 hours must be at the 500 level, excluding project (597), thesis (598), and independent study courses.

 - Credit Only 400- and 500-level courses can be applied to a graduate degree.
 Credit toward a graduate degree is only given for courses in which a student received a grade of A, B, C, CR, or S. Graduate programs may establish higher standards.